-For significantly repeated dates, EPA is essentially asking if the implementation and/or inspection dates are accurate and, if not, why are dates not being tracked and reported for the associated BMPs?
-Where in the jurisdiction's QAPP is this explained, e.g. what sections and page numbers?
+For significantly repeated dates, such as 500+ instances of a particular date across several BMPs for a given spatial scale, EPA is essentially asking if the implementation and/or inspection dates are accurate and, if not, why are dates not being tracked and reported for the associated BMPs?
+EPA acknowledges that NRCS and FSA BMPs are always aggregated and provided to jurisdictions with repeated dates.
+The QAPP should specifically list the BMPs and their sources for which this condition applies.